-Teachers of the Law: See Scribes.
+teachers of the law: See scribes.

-Temple: The magnificent set of buildings initially built by Solomon, designated as God's residence in Israel, destroyed by the Babylonians, and rebuilt by Herod the Great.
-In Jesus' time, beyond the religious significance of being the central place for worship, the Temple also remained a powerful cultural symbol of God standing with Israel in the world.

-The Temptation of Jesus: The temptation of Jesus took place in the Judean wilderness.
-There, Satan promised Jesus great earthly power and an escape from human suffering and death if Jesus would worship him.
-Satan tried to convince Jesus to abandon his Father's plan for Jesus die to save God's people from their sins.
-But Jesus refused; he did not succumb to Satan's will.

-Torah: The first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy are the Torah.
+- temple: The magnificent set of buildings initially built by Solomon and designated as God's residence in Israel.
+Solomon's temple was destroyed by the Babylonians and later rebuilt by the leaders of Israel (Ezra 3-7), and then later expanded by Herod the Great.
+In Jesus' time, beyond the religious significance of being the central place for worship, the temple also remained a powerful cultural symbol of God's standing with Israel in the world. - temptation of Jesus: The temptation of Jesus took place in the Judean wilderness.
+There Satan promised Jesus great earthly power and an escape from human suffering and death if Jesus would worship him.
+Satan tried to convince Jesus to abandon his Father's plan for Jesus to die to save God's people from their sins.
+But Jesus refused; he did not give in to Satan's will. - Torah: The first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy are the Torah.
 In Judaism, these five books contain all of God's Law as given by Moses, the contents of which are sometimes referred to as Torah Law, or just Torah.
+For
-For important notes on the usage of the Law at the time of Mark's gospel, see the notes on Pharisees and Sadducees.

-Tyre: An ancient seacoast city located in what was considered a Gentile area.
-Today it is located in the country of Lebanon.

-Wilderness: In Israel, any desolate, wild place uninhabited by humans.
+- important notes on the usage of the Law at the time of Mark's gospel, see the notes on Pharisees and Sadducees. - Tyre: An ancient seacoast city in a Gentile area.
+Today it is located in the country of Lebanon. - wilderness: In Scripture this term refers to any desolate, wild place uninhabited by people.
 Often it was an actual desert but was not limited to that.
 The people of Israel were in the wilderness for forty years.
-It is seen as a place where they are tested, but also a place where God meets with his people.

-Zealot: A term used to describe those who opposed the rule of Rome and wanted Israel to be independent.
-Some of its followers were militant and were expecting a messiah who would bring emancipation from Rome through violent revolution; others still despised the Romans but sought independence for Israel through political means.
+It is seen as a place where they are tested, but also as a place where God meets with his people. - zealot: A term used to describe people who opposed the rule of Rome and wanted Israel to be independent.
+Some of these people were militant and were expecting a messiah who would bring emancipation from Rome through violent revolution; others despised the Romans but sought independence for Israel through political means.

-11 Mark 9:30-50 So Much to Teach, So Little Time
+The One More Powerful